Menu

 Itinerary

 • Arrive at your own convenience in Caracas.
-While the city used to be known as one of the most dangerous cities in the world, these days it’s a lot more relaxed which gives it the typical Latin America city-vibe.
+While the city used to be known as one of the most dangerous cities in the world, these days it’s a lot more relaxed which gives it the typical Latin American city vibe.

 • Overnight stay in Caracas.

-• At night we’ll sleep in hammock, from which you’ll have a view of the fall.
+• At night we’ll sleep in a hammock, from which you’ll have a view of the fall.

 • Highlight: Our first stop is the Mirrador Salto Angel, from where you’ll have a picture-perfect view of the falls.